terminatorul/NvStrapsReBar/README.md

   ```
 * Get `NvStrapsReBar` and place it as a subdirectory right under the `edk2` directory:
   ```
-  :: cd edk2
+  ChDir "%UserProfile%\edk2"
   git clone https://github.com/terminatorul/NvStrapsReBar.git
   ```
 You can now build the UEFI DXE driver `NvStrapsReBar.ffs`, and the Windows executable `NvStrapsReBar.exe`
-* To build UEFI DXE driver NvStrapsReBar.ffs
+* To build UEFI DXE driver NvStrapsReBar.ffs, run the following commands in the x86 Native Tools Command Prompt window
   ```
-  :: cd edk2
+  ChDir "%UserProfile%\edk2"
-  edksetup.bat
+  If Not Defined EDK_TOOLS_BIN edksetup.bat
-  cd NvStrapsReBar/ReBarDxe
+  ChDir NvStrapsReBar/ReBarDxe
   python3 buildffs.py
   ```
-  The .ffs file will be found under the `edk2\Build` directory.
+  The NvStrapsReBar.ffs file will be found under the directory `%UserProfile%\edk2\Build\NvStrapsReBar\RELEASE_VS2019\X64\`.
-* To build the Windows executable NvStrapsReBar.exe:
+* To build the Windows executable NvStrapsReBar.exe, run the following commands in the x86 Native Tools Command Prompt window
   ```
-  :: cd edk2
+  ChDir "%UserProfile%\edk2"
-  :: edksetup.bat
+  If Not Defined EDK_TOOLS_BIN edksetup.bat
-  cd NvStrapsRebar\ReBarState
+  ChDir NvStrapsRebar\ReBarState
-  mkdir build
+  MkDir build
-  chdir build
+  ChDir build
-  cmake .. -DCMAKE_BUILD_TYPE=Release
+  cmake ..
-  cmake --build .
+  cmake --build . --config Release
   ```
-  The .exe file will be found under the `Release\` subdirectory
+  The NvStrapsRebar.exe file will be found under the `%UserProfile%\edk2\NvStrapsRebar\ReBarState\build\Release\` subdirectory

 ## Updating UEFI
 The resulting `NvStrapsReBar.ffs` file needs to be included in the motherboard UEFI image (downloaded from the montherboard manufacturer), and the resulting image should be flashed onto the motherboard as if it were a new UEFI version for that motherboard.
 See the original project [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI/) for the instructions to update motherboard UEFI.
-Replace "ReBarUEFI.ffs" with "NvStrapsReBr.ffs" where appropriate.
+Replace "ReBarUEFI.ffs" with "NvStrapsReBar.ffs" where appropriate.

 After flashing the motherboard with the new UEFI image, you need to run `NvStrapsReBar.exe` running as Administrator, and input a non-zero value when prompted (usually 32 for any possible BAR size)